-In the years before World War I, New England’s iconic triple deckers brought thousands of immigrants into the middle class.
-They also inspired the undying hatred of housing reformers.
+In the years before World War I, New England’s iconic triple decker brought thousands of immigrants into the middle class.
+Triple deckers also inspired the undying hatred of housing reformers.

 Triple deckers sprang up in New England’s booming mill towns and industrial cities between 1870 and 1910.
 Ambitious immigrants loved them because they offered a path to home ownership.
 A family could live in one apartment and collect rents from two.

 But to housing reformers, the triple decker was a fire trap and a nasty place to live.
 Much better, thought the reformer, were small single-family homes in the suburbs and subsidized public housing in the cities.